NHL Hall of Fame

 Shutt’s best season came in 1976–77, when he scored 60 goals — a record for a left winger at the time.
 He helped lead the Canadiens to five Stanley Cup championships during his tenure.
 Shutt’s instincts around the net and ability to finish plays made him a valuable asset during Montreal’s most dominant years.

-Shutt's Awards and Records
+Shutt's Awards and Honors

 • 5× Stanley Cup Champion (1973, 1976, 1977, 1978, 1979)